dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 ***Find maximum and minimum***: compare the homonym elements in each dictionary, and find the one with the highest/lowest value.

-***Conditioned sum***: sum homonym elements in each dictionary, only if a certain element in that dictionary is higher/lower than a certain value.
+***Sum*** and ***Conditioned sum***: sum homonym elements in each dictionary, you can also add homonym elements in each dictionary only if a certain element in that dictionary is higher/lower than a certain value.

 ***Find dictionaries containing an element of a certain value***: match homonym elements in each dictionary with a certain value, and return all those that match (the statement returns an array).